We are well aware that recycling is new to most GRC residents, so here at E&E Waste, we’re not expecting everyone to get it right straight away.

 1 Bin-lid Non-compliance Stickers which let residents know why their bin wasn’t emptied and

-2 Non-compliance Notices which are sent in the post, where a resident continues to overlook the recycling requirements.
+2 Non-compliance Notices are sent in the post, where a resident continues to overlook the recycling requirements.

 So, please don’t worry if you get a sticker, it’s there to let you know where you might have overlooked something and how to fix it.
 Notice there are two types of stickers – One for Recycling and one for General Waste.